quadev-ltd/qd-authentication-api/README.md

 # QuaDev Authentication Service
+A GRPC API and a JWT-based authentication microservice, utilizing Atlas Mongo.
+This is hosted on AWS ECS and secured within a AWS VPC.
+The gateway of this VPC is protected by JWT-based authentication.

 ## Tests
 Gomock is used to create mocks for service unit testing.
 Mocks can easily be updated when services are changed.